 Balgi et al (2009) Screen for chemical modulators of autophagy reveals novel therapeutic inhibitors of mTORC1 signaling.
 PLoS One 4 e7124 PMID: 19771169

-Han et al (2009) Identification by automated screening of a small molecule that selectively eliminates neural stem cells derived from hESCs but not dopamine neurons.
+Han et al (2009) Identification by automated screening of a small molecule that selectively eliminates neural stem cells derived from hESCs but not DA neurons.
 PLoS One.
 4 7155 PMID: 19774075

 If you know of a relevant reference for Amiodarone hydrochloride, please let us know.